-Survivor pension (widows' benefit, orphan's benefit, unsupported child's benefit): Paid to a widow or carer of orphans or unsupported children.
+Survivor pension (widow's benefit, orphan's benefit, unsupported child's benefit): Paid to a widow or carer of orphans or unsupported children.
 The widow, carer, orphan, or unsupported child must reside in New Zealand.
 The widow's (carer's) benefit is income-tested.
-For benefits for orphans and unsupported children, there is an income test on the child's nonpersonal income (such as money from trusts).
+For orphan and unsupported child benefits, there is an income test on the child's nonpersonal income (such as money from trusts).

-The survivor pension may be paid for a limited period when the beneficiary is going abroad temporarily, depending on individual circumstances.
+The survivor pension may be paid abroad temporarily, depending on individual circumstances.